sam-carvalho/service-catalog/README.md

 This project is designed to showcase a service catalog system, built using a microservices architecture pattern and a modern frontend application.
 The backend is powered by AWS serverless technologies like Lambda and DynamoDB, while the frontend is a React application using Next.js.

+## Monorepo Management with Turbo Repo

+[Turbo Repo](https://turbo.build/repo) to manage our monorepo, which includes tools for efficiently handling builds, testing, and dependencies across multiple packages within this repository.
+Turbo ensures consistent and fast builds by leveraging caching and task orchestration.

 ## Structure

 The repository is structured as follows: